 You know how important AP is on Orianna, and with the many little steps we've taken to add more and more, the tome will start you off with a modest amount that will compensate for the fact we'll be rushing magic pen and mana regen first.

 Rush the Chalice of Harmony, with it you'll end problems that would otherwise have plagued you horribly, you'll stay on the field much longer.

-Next you want the two flat magic pen items, this means building your Amplifying Tome into Haunting Guise and building your Boots of Speed into Sorcerer's Shoes
+Next you want the two flat magic pen items, this means building your Amplifying Tome into Haunting Guise and building your Boots into Sorcerer's Shoes